Debt-to-income ratio and credit utilization ratio - Often people confuse between these two terms.

 - Opt for a 0% or low-interest balance transfer card and repay the debt within the introductory period.

-Tips to improve your DTI and credit utilization ratio together
+How to lower your DTI and credit utilization together

 Doing so, your chances of taking out a loan with better terms and conditions will increase.